Hallowdread/Hallowdread.gitub.io/README.md

 Only the home page is available at the moment...i'll complete the rest of the pages one day.

-You can clone the code and import on your code editor then run on your local web browser.
+You can clone the code and import on your code editor then run on your local web browser and connected to wifi.

 Thank You!!